 “A good portrait photographer can master the technical side of this job as well as help you pose properly, dress properly and capture the real you with the shot.”

 On the other hand, Phil Sheen thinks selfies should be embraced.

-“It’s not always easy to have a professional photographer take your portrait and sometimes it’s hard to ask friends to take it for you, if you are feeling self-conscious,” Phil says.
+“It’s not always easy to have a professional photographer take your portrait and sometimes it’s hard to ask friends to take it for you, if you are feeling self-conscious,” Phil said.

 Here are Mick and Phil’s tips if you decide to stick with the selfies:

-- Don’t do the ‘Facebook Special’ – hold a camera at arm’s length from yourself and ‘click’.
+- Don’t do the ‘Facebook Special’ – holding a camera at arm’s length from yourself and go ‘click’.
 You might as well point the camera at your reflection in a mirror.

-- If you don’t have a stand-alone camera, download a camera timer app so you can set your phone at a nice distance and not have to hold it yourself.
+- If you don’t have a stand-alone camera, download an app with a camera timer so you can set your phone at a nice distance and not have to hold it yourself.

 - Choose a space where the background is simple and reasonably plain, and has plenty of natural light.
 If you are going to take the photo outdoors, don’t be afraid to use the flash to fill in any harsh shadows.